Czech coalition partner backs Nemcova as PM candidate

 PRAGUE The junior party in the ruling Czech coalition, TOP09, backed a plan on Friday to nominate parliament speaker Miroslava Nemcova as the new prime minister following the resignation of Petr Necas in a spying and bribery scandal.

-President Milos Zeman, a leftist who has criticised the outgoing cabinet, started meetings with party heads on Friday to find a new government.
+President Milos Zeman, a leftist who has criticized the outgoing cabinet, started meetings with party heads on Friday to find a new government.

 The president has the sole right to appoint a prime minister.
 Zeman has not said if he will accept Nemcova or pick a prime minister of his choice.